tytydraco/yessleep/out/Something_is_wrong_with_our_memories_My_own_voice_from_downstairs_woke_me_up_last_night_UPDATE.md

 ***

 On my drive to work, I kept going over it in my head.
-Maybe it was just a symptom, but that doesn't make sense because my phone number disappeared from his logs entirely, the same way, and he hadn't ever stepped foot in my house until today, eliminating the possibility he was somehow hallucinating as well.
+Maybe it was just a symptom, but that doesn't make sense because my phone number disappeared from his logs entirely and he hadn't ever stepped foot in my house until today, eliminating the possibility he was somehow hallucinating as well.
 He also said I called him last night, way before he came in contact with the house.
 I kept trying to reason that he was just drunk and that maybe he *thought* I called him.
 I thought that maybe this would pass after the cause of our issues was removed from our home, and my life would go back to normal.
 After my morning lecture, while I was in my office, the HVAC technician called my cell during my student visit office hours, and after jokingly telling me I did a really shit job of remodeling since it just looked like an average dank basement with pink fiberglass.
 I replied,

 "Yeah, haha, whatever.
 Why are you calling?
 Did you find something?"